Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

 So, to see how Slack really won over those paid users, I signed up for a free account to see how they’d try to convert me.
 Here are the 2 big things that jumped out during my experiment:

-1) Slack have an excellent onboarding process.
+1) Slack has an excellent onboarding process

-2) Slack aren’t salesy in the slightest
+2) Slack isn’t salesy in the slightest

 Let’s analyze the first item: Slack’s excellent onboarding process.